 But if you ever needed an excuse to go, the best one you can get is the region’s annual Pinot Noir festival.

 Not only is this a gorgeous time of year in the Anderson Valley, but the Pinot Noirs on offer include a few of the better ones in the state.
 This isn’t a huge tasting, and consequently you’ll find very few huge wineries there.
 Instead you’ll find a bunch of small, dedicated growers and producers pouring their (mostly) small production wines.

-The event begins with a full day of technical seminars on Friday, May 18th, followed by a BBQ at Husch Vineyards that evening.
-The main event is the following day on Saturday, which features the grand tasting, and then a happy hour wth live music and dancing.
+The festival begins with a full day of technical seminars on Friday, May 17th, followed by a BBQ at Goldeneye Winery that evening.
+The main event is the following day on Saturday, which features the grand tasting, and then a buffet dinner followed by live music and dancing.
 Alternatively you can attend the winemaker dinner, where you can have a multi-course meal paired with wines poured by a local winemaker at each table.

 12:00 PM – 4:00 PM

 Art Barn & Bosch Meadow, Camp Navarro